What is the May birthstone?

 What is the history of the emerald?

 The word, “emerald,” comes from the Latin term “smaragdus,” signifying green gem.
 Cleopatra adored emeralds and put a claim on all mines in Egypt.
 The emerald was discovered before her birth and the mining dates back to Ramses II, around 1300 B.C.
 Emeralds were worn by Egyptian royalty and accompanied them when being buried.
-Egyptian emeralds were eventually considered to be a step down from later found Columbian gems.
+Egyptian emeralds were eventually considered to be a step down from later found Col0mbian gems.

 What is an emerald’s color?

 The emerald has variations ranging from light green to dark green.
-Columbian stones have the element chromium, which is responsible for the purest green colors in emeralds.
+Colombian stones have the element chromium, which is responsible for the purest green colors in emeralds.
 Brazilian gemstones get their color primarily from small amounts of the element vanadium.
 Zambian emeralds receive their color from iron.

 Where are emeralds found?

-Columbia typically has the best and most expensive emeralds.
+Colombia typically has the best and most expensive emeralds.
 Colombian emeralds get their color primarily from the trace amounts of the element chromium, which is responsible for some of the purest greens in gemstones.
 The second largest producer of emeralds is Zambia, and then third comes Brazil.

 The emerald stone is also mined in smaller capacities throughout the world in places such as Russia, Afghanistan, Pakistan, China, Cambodia, Australia, Egypt, India, Austria, and the United States.